Skip to main content Skip to navigation

 For PhD and postdoctoral opportunities, and interest in potential collaborations, please contact me at the above email address.

 Living systems are commonly perceived to be more unpredictable, softer, and fuzzier than electronics.
 But how do such behaviours manifest in biological systems?
-This is the fundamental question I am interested to investigate.
-We develop new tools for rapid live cell detection and advance our understanding of bacterial signalling by combining molecular-biological, biophysical, and computational approaches.
+This is the fundamental question that I am interested in investigating.
+My research group develops new tools for rapid live cell detection and advances our understanding of bacterial signalling by combining molecular-biological, biophysical, and computational approaches.

 MAIN RESEARCH TOPICS